2 Functional Programming with OCaml

-OCaml is statically typed, but there is no need to write types in the source language
+OCaml is statically typed, but there is no need to write type annotations explicitly.

 Exceptions